Whether you are traveling the interstates or state roads, odds are you will encounter an overloaded truck on the majority of your trips.

 Trucks carrying legal weight limits are dangerous enough, but overloaded trucks are true menaces on the road.
 Such accidents are responsible for thousands of deaths and hundreds of thousands of serious injuries annually.

 If a victim of an overloaded truck accident survives the collision, their life is changed irrevocably.
-A Louisville trucking attorney specializing in overloaded truck accidents can help such victims recover damages for their injuries.
+A Louisville truck accident attorney specializing in overloaded truck accidents can help such victims recover damages for their injuries.

 Trucks are designed for a specific weight load.
 When the trucking company ignores those specifications, the vehicle is stressed and accidents are much more likely.
 Common causes of overloaded truck accidents include: